 Furthermore, those who take immunosuppression medication have a lower immune system, which makes them more at risk of COVID-19, further reinforcing the importance for this population to get vaccinated.

 Although the current data is limited in this population, they are strongly encouraged to discuss the vaccine with their healthcare professional in order to make an informed decision and follow current recommendations on the subject.

-The Pfizer vaccine is recommended by Health Canada for people aged 12 and up.
-Check provincial guidelines for vaccination in teenagers.
+The Pfizer vaccine is recommended by Health Canada for people aged 5 and up.
+Check provincial guidelines for vaccination in children.